Glenn Magpantay: Career

 In 2017, Magpantay began teaching "Asian American Civil Rights and the Law" and "Intro to Asian American Studies" at Columbia University, maintaining his posts at Brooklyn Law School and Hunter.
 The same year, he was bestowed with an Arcus Leadership Fellowship.
 The same year, he was a presenter at the Out & Equal Workplace Summit.

-In 2019, Magpantay led LGBT-inclusion training of faculty and staff at the University of Tsukuba in Japan.
+In 2019, Magpantay led LGBTQ-inclusion training of faculty and staff at the University of Tsukuba in Japan.
 He also lobbied the United States House of Representatives for LGBTQ immigrants rights, meeting with 15 congressional offices to support the Reuniting Families Act.

 In August 2019, Magpantay appeared as a workshop leader and panelist at the National Queer Asian Pacific Islander Alliance National Summit Training in Las Vegas, Nevada.

 In 2020, Magpantay was a guest speaker alongside the National LGBTQ Task Force's Policy Director, Meghan Maury, for Census Counts's webinar "Engaging AANHPI LGBTQ Communities."
 He also led the workshop "The Census and LGBTQ Asians, South Asians, Southeast Asians, and Pacific Islanders: What’s at Stake, and How to Keep Safe" in Texas, Washington D.C., and New York.

 He is the principal of Magpantay & Associates, a nonprofit consulting and legal services firm.
-Crain’s NY Business hailed him as a Notable LGBTQ Executive in 2021.
+Crain's NY Business hailed him as a Notable LGBTQ Executive in 2021.

-He is known for filing a demand that the FBI open a federal investigation and the U.S. Department of Justice commence a federal prosecution of a white man responsible for the death of Jaxon Sales—a 20-year-old gay Korean/Filipino young man who was found naked and dead in a San Francisco apartment in March 2020, pursuant to the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act of 2009, 18 U.S.C. § 249.
+He is known for filing a demand that the FBI open a federal investigation and the U.S. Department of Justice commence a federal prosecution of a white man responsible for the death of Jaxon Sales—a 20-year-old gay Korean/Filipino young man who was found naked and dead in a San Francisco apartment in March 2020, pursuant to the Matthew Shepard and James Byrd Jr., Hate Crimes Prevention Act of 2009, 18 U.S.C. § 249.

 In 2021, Magpantay, was awarded a prestigious "George Soros Equality Fellow" from the Open Society Foundations where he is documenting the history of the LGBTQ Asian American community over the past 25 years.